Thursday, March 26th

 United We Dream

 We often tend to consider the impacts of one of the USA’s pervasively oppressive structural systems in isolation, when in fact each of them plays a part in exacerbating the concentration of resources, wealth and decision-making in this nation’s halting attempts at democracy.
-In this interview/emergent conversation, scholar, author, mother, activist and thought-leader on issues of race and gender, Anna Malaika Tubbs, will discuss how systems of capitalism, patriarchy, white supremacy and colonialism intersect and mutually reinforce each other, as well as explore the best strategies to move beyond these deeply embedded and destructive cultural influences.
+In this interview/emergent conversation hosted by the Development and Partnership Director at the San Francisco Public Press, Lisa Rudman, the scholar, author, mother, activist and thought-leader on issues of race and gender, Anna Malaika Tubbs, will discuss how systems of capitalism, patriarchy, white supremacy, and colonialism intersect and mutually reinforce each other, as well as explore the best strategies to move beyond these deeply embedded and destructive cultural influences.

 March 27th | 3:00 pm to 4:00 pm | Goldman Theater, Brower Center